-Data is imperative for brands and organizations to derive inferences and draw conclusions into the mind of customers.
+Data is imperative for brands and organizations to derive inferences and draw conclusions into the minds of customers.
 Cluster analysis is a critical component of data analysis in market research that aids brands with deriving trends, identifying groups among various demographics of customers, purchase behaviors, likes and dislikes, and more.

 This analysis method in the market research process provides insights to bucket information into smaller groups that help understand how different groups of individuals behave under similar circumstances.
 Various organizations and researchers can qualify clusters into varied categories depending on pre-defined criteria of what makes sense of a cluster, but the underlying data analysis theme is similar.